jembi/openhim-docs/docs/configuration/clients.md

 - **Client Name** - This is a descriptive name of the client.
 - **Domain** - A domain that is associated with a client.
   > **Note**: The domain needs to match the CN of the certificate if a certificate is used otherwise the client won’t be authorised successfully.
 - **Roles** - The client roles field is a list of authorized user groups that are allowed to access this channel.
-You can either select a role from the suggested roles that appear when you start typing, or you can add a new role to the list by typing in the role and pressing Enter.
+You can either select a role from the existing roles, or you can add a new role to the list by typing in the role and pressing Enter.
-  > **Note**: suggested roles will only appear as you type, if they already exist in the OpenHIM.
+- **JSON Web Token** - JWTs are small encoded packages of data that can be used to authenticate a client.
+- **Custom Token** - The Custom Token is a unique string value associated with a specific Client.
-- **Certificate** - The certificate field is used when the OpenHIM core is running using mutual TLS authentication and needs to authenticate requests coming from the client.
+- **Mutual TLS** - The client certificate and domain fields are used when the OpenHIM core is running using mutual TLS authentication and needs to authenticate requests coming from the client.
 By default, the OpenHIM core uses mutual TLS authentication.
-- **Basic Auth Password** - The password field is used when the OpenHIM core is running in basic auth mode and does not require a certificate, however, it does require a password.
+- **Basic Auth** - The password field is used when the OpenHIM core is running in basic auth mode and does not require a certificate, however, it does require a password.

 ## How to add clients